deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 ![](figures/figures_15_0.png)

-> 🔼 This figure shows the fitting trajectories of cameras under different numbers of input views, illustrating how the trajectory fitting algorithm adapts to varying input conditions.
+> 🔼 This figure shows the camera trajectories fitted for different numbers of input views to generate smooth and reasonable camera poses for novel view synthesis.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: The fitting trajectories under different number of input views.